What is a Real Trend?

 There is a way to tell.
-The math and trending techniques to judge trends was developed back in the 1920’s by Dr. Walter Shewhart.
+The math and trending techniques to judge trends were developed back in the 1920s by Dr. Walter Shewhart.
 It’s the same mathematical techniques used by Deming to improve quality and most six sigma programs.

 Of course, a trend would not prove the relationship between fatalities and UK HSE budget cuts.
 Other factors could be more important.
 For example:

 - The general increase or decline in economic activity.

 - The influx of non-English speaking workers, especially in more hazardous industries, into the UK.

 - Company budget cuts that influence safety performance.

 - Management attention shifting from safety performance to other activities (especially in a bad economy).